Advanced gas meters are coming: what customers need to know

 Meters will be gradually exchanged across the province, between 2025 and 2028.
 We’ll attempt to notify residents in advance when we plan to exchange meters in their community.
 Here’s what you need to know before the day of the exchange:

-- There is no charge for the new advanced meter except for the radio-off option, and most customers won’t need to make an appointment to have it installed in warmer months.
+- There is no charge for the new advanced meter except for the radio-off option.

-- To assist our crews with the exchange, and to ensure safe operation of your meter, please keep the area around your meter clear of shrubs, debris, vehicles or stored items that may be blocking access.
+- To assist our crews with the exchange, and to ensure safe operation of the meter, please keep the area around the meter clear of shrubs, debris, vehicles or stored items that may be blocking access.

 - In the winter, please make sure your meter is free of ice and snow.